StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 helm show all stackstate/anomaly-detection
 ```

-#### 5. Install the anomaly-detection chart
+#### 5. Install the AAD Kubernetes service

 Run the command below, specifying the StackState namespace and the image registry password.
-Note that the anomaly-detection chart must be installed in the same namespace as the StackState chart.
+Note that the AAD Kubernetes service must be installed in the same namespace as StackState.

 ```text
 helm upgrade anomaly-detector stackstate/anomaly-detection \